Exposing Students to Nonprofit, Public Sectors

 2015 Summer Intern Program

-The deadline for applying for the 2014 Summer Internship Program is Feb.
-14. Personal interviews with select applicants will be conducted in March.
-Interns will be notified of their acceptance into the program in April.
-The internship program begins on June 2 and ends on Aug.
-15, 2014.
+The deadline for applying for the 2015 Summer Internship Program is January 30.
+Personal interviews with select applicants will be conducted in late February early March.
+Interns will be notified of their acceptance into the program by the end of March.
+The internship program begins on June 1 and ends on Aug.
+14, 2015.
 You can read more about each of our intern’s experiences on our Grantmaking Blog.

 More Information for Students